How to make pre-orders work for your shoe brand

 - The essential elements to making pre-orders a success for your shoe brand.

-If you would like to watch the full 1hr 20min video and get access to 8 additional masterclass recordings, future online events and a community of motivated shoe brand founders, we would love to welcome you to The Shoe Community.
+If you would like to watch the full 1hr 20min video and get access to many more masterclass recordings, future online events and a community of motivated shoe brand founders, we would love to welcome you to The Shoe Community.